BruhLemma-Yadecha/rocketmancer-web/README.md

 ![Nginx](https://img.shields.io/badge/Nginx-000000?style=flat&logo=nginx&logoColor=009639)
 ![Docker](https://img.shields.io/badge/Docker-000000?style=flat&logo=docker&logoColor=2496ED)

-A WIP web port of [rocketmancer](https://github.com/BruhLemma-Yadecha/rocketmancer), a multi-stage rocket optimizer.
+A multi-stage delta-v optimizer built using scipy for the web.

-## Introduction
+## Background
 rocketmancer-web is a multi-stage rocket delta-V optimizer based on the [original rocketmancer](https://github.com/BruhLemma-Yadecha/rocketmancer) and its own predecessor, [multistage](https://github.com/BruhLemma-Yadecha/multistage).
 It takes a set of trip and vehicle parameters to make the initial mass of the rocket as small as possible.

 With rocketmancer-web, I wanted to fix the primary issue of both of those legacy projects: the lack of an easy-to-use, friendly user experience.
 By using scipy, I've also further optimized the algorithm that generates the final configuration, making this version best-in-class.